zcmovcc/GVCPTaggedAction/GVCPTaggedAction.md

 > |Visibility|Guru
 > |Values|≥0
 >
 > Provides the number of bytes that will be truncated from the beginning of the action tag to form ChunkActionTag.
-The user can select only a sub segment of the tag data (especially in one-action-triggers-multi-devices use case).
+The user can select a sub segment of the tag data (especially in one-action-triggers-multi-devices use case).
 This value indicates the extraction starting point, relative to the beginning of the action tag.

 * Add section for **ActionTagChunkBudget**